amfoss/gitlit/README.md

 # GitLit :fire:
 [ALPHA VERSION]

-GitLit is a social network exclusively for the Open-Source developers, which works by connecting enthusiastic developers to the most interesting and relevant projects to them, and forming new communities of like-minded passionate developers.
+GitLit is a social network exclusively for Open-Source developers.

+It works by connecting enthusiastic developers to the most interesting and relevant projects to them and forming new communities of like-minded and passionate developers.

 ## :thinking: Why GitLit?